Facility Management Responsibilities: Top 10 Skills Every Facility Manager Needs to Succeed

 A lot of leadership is intuitive, but good instincts can be learned.
 Are you generally easygoing, or are you naturally “on edge”?
 Either personality type can serve you well in different situations, but flexibility is an especially valuable trait for FMs.

 Ours is a dynamic profession.
-Every day is different, and problems pop up without warning.
+Every day is different, and problems pop up without warning and new facilities management responsibilities emerge as a result.
 If that kind of environment excites you, you’re already two steps ahead.
 But if uncertainty is a stressor, it doesn’t mean you can’t be the best of the best among FMs.
 It’s never too late to learn to take a deep breath and recalibrate your approach to the unknown.

 6. Emergency Reflexes!